ckoshka/transliterati/README.md

   ...etc
 }
 ```
-Except it works for any transliteration schema in any language, with some exceptions.
+Except it works for any transliteration schema in any language.
+Here I just used a single paragraph, but the longer, the better.
 ## how fast is it?
 The longest newline-separated paragraph constrains its speed, since everything is executed in parallel.
 Generally it takes between 15ms and 600ms.
 ## how accurate is it?